aicenter/FUP/lectures/lecture05.md

 which means that a `<program>` is a sequence of `<term>`s.
 Each term is either a command (`<cmd>`) or a `<cycle>`.
 We already listed the six possible commands above.
 Inside cycles we can nest whole programs which gives us the ability to write arbitrary loops.
-Thus, we can write a well-formed expression simply with arbitrary sequence of commands.
-The only things we have to take care of is to match parentheses appropriately.
+Thus, we can write a *syntactically* well-formed expression simply with arbitrary sequence of commands.
+The only thing we have to take care of is to match parentheses appropriately.

-We will represent Brainf\*ck programs simply as lists of terms.
+For our interpreter, we will represent Brainf\*ck programs simply as lists of terms.
 Cycles will form nested lists.
 To make things more convenient for us we will slightly alter the syntax of Brainf\*ck, because `.` and `,` are already taken in Racket (for pairs and quoting).
 We will substitute them by `@` and `*`, respectively: